Skip to main content

 Abstract

-The so-called “Stanford ranking” (SR) of standardized citation indicators is based on the calculation of an individual scientist’s c-score, a composite index that addresses the main shortcomings of the h-index.
-This ranking is updated annually and includes the top 100000 ranked scientists, as well as those within the top 2% in each specialty.
-This paper focuses on the 500 paleontologists featured in the SR (SR-paleontologists) and compares their h-index, c-score, and other productivity and citation variables relevant to these performance metrics.
-The analysis is subdivided into three main aspects: geographical distribution, general statistical characterization, and relationships among the relevant variables.
-Geographically, SR-paleontologists are concentrated mostly in North America and central-northern Europe.
-A typical SR-paleontologist has a career spanning 41 years and has published 165 papers: 51 as first or single author (author), 69 as intermediate author (collaborator), and 45 as last author (manager).
-This representative paleontologist has received 9402 citations (17% self-citations): 2734 as author, 4720 as collaborator, and 1948 as manager.
-The average h-index of an SR-paleontologist is 47, and the mean c-score is 3.65.
-These indices are only weakly correlated and are not significantly affected by career duration.
-SR-paleontologists are ranked very differently depending on whether the h-index or the c-score is used.
-Those with high h-indices (h-paleontologists) tend to have more total papers and citations—especially as collaborators and managers—and higher self-citation rates.
-In contrast, SR-paleontologists with high c-scores (c-paleontologists) tend to have fewer papers and citations overall, lower self-citation rates, and a greater proportion of citations as authors than as collaborators or managers.
-It is recommended that the database be extended to include the full paleontological community to enable a more comprehensive appraisal of citation performance and to better inform future evaluation processes.
+The “Stanford ranking” (SR) of standardized citation indicators calculates an individual scientist’s composite c-score, addressing limitations of the h-index.
+Updated annually, the SR lists the top 100,000 scientists and the top 2% in each specialty.
+This study examines all (500) palaeontologists included in the SR (SR-palaeontologists), comparing their h-index, c-score and related productivity and citation variables.
+Analyses cover geographical distribution, statistical characterization and relationships among variables.
+SR-palaeontologists are concentrated mainly in North America and central-northern Europe.
+An average SR-palaeontologist has a 41-year career and 165 publications: 51 as first or single author (author), 69 as intermediate author (collaborator) and 45 as last author (manager).
+This imaginary scientist has received about 9,400 citations (17% self-citations): 2734 as author, 4720 as collaborator, and 1948 as manager.
+The average h-index is 47, and the mean c-score is 3.65.
+These metrics show weak correlation and little dependence on career length.
+Rankings differ markedly depending on whether the h-index or c-score is applied.
+Palaeontologists with high h-indices (h-palaeontologists) typically have more papers and citations, especially as collaborators or managers, and higher self-citation rates.
+In contrast, those with high c-scores (c-palaeontologists) generally produce fewer papers and citations overall, show lower self-citation rates and obtain a larger share of citations from work as authors rather than collaborators or managers.
+Expanding the database to include the broader palaeontological community would enable a more comprehensive assessment of citation performance and better inform evaluation practices.
+To the author’s knowledge, this is the first global, discipline-wide analysis conducted using the SR.

 DOI